A Purchasing Power Crisis? (With a Dash of Refinancing Opportunity)

 The market is concerned with purchasing power.
 It knows the nominal interest rate is variable and volatile.
 It can tell the price of everything, but the value of nothing.
 By fixing the core elements of financing in real, rather than nominal terms, REAL RETURN METHODOLOGIES (RRM) provides an efficient tool that reduces risk for both lenders and borrowers.
 It lowers costs and risks for both.

-The focus of current instruments is on shifting, not reducing the loss of purchasing power over time.
-They assume a zero-sum in respect of risk reduction accruing to both parties.
+Current instruments tend to shift the risk inflation.
+Ours reduces the effect of purchasing power loss.
+Others tend to assume a zero sum in respect of risk reduction accruing to both parties.
 Our method directly addresses inflation for both parties.
-It also reduces interest rate risk for both due to removing the need to increase interest rate against inflation risk.
-Interest rate can be efficiently tailored to the business risk without the imprecision and risk of guessing about inflation.
-In addition, it provides borrowers with an extremely valuable ability to derive much more benefit from the value of borrowed sums by virtue of being able to put a greater portion of the funds to work when most needed.
+It also reduces interest rate risk for due to removing the need to increase interest rate against potential inflation risk.
+Using our method the interest rate can be efficiently tailored to the business risk without the imprecision and risk of guessing about inflation.
+In addition, it provides borrowers with an extremely valuable ability to derive much more benefit from the value of borrowed sums by virtue of being able to put a greater portion of the funds to work when most needed early in the cycle.
 This in turn reduces the default risk to the lender.
+Perfection is not claimed.
+Material superiority is.

 .